 Glomerular Disease

-perform as they should.
-Numerous illnesses can lead to glomerular disease, but
+Glomerular disease is characterized by damaged glomeruli that are unable to perform as they should.
+Numerous illnesses can lead to glomerular disease, but diabetes-related nephropathy is the most common cause.

 The two general terminologies used to describe a variety of glomerular damage.